ADR-ian-ba/assets/README.md

 <br/>

 ### Contact
 Thank you for following this installation guide.
-We hope you find it helpful in setting up the system.
+I hope you find it helpful in setting up the system.
 If you encounter any issues or have questions, please don't hesitate to reach out to me for assistance or a live demo.

 this readme is also available on : https://github.com/ADR-ian-ba/assets/blob/main/README.md